BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 By itself, this is not enough for translating entire books: the model will simply generate what's most probable, which is average internet slop text.
 A translator does not predict the most probable translation, they think about different possibilities, make drafts and more.
 We pay professional translator precisely because they will produce something better than average thanks to their expertise.

 Technological progress has not stopped though, and in late 2024, [OpenAI introduced the first LLM capable of complex reasoning](https://openai.com/fr-FR/index/introducing-openai-o1-preview/) and in context decision making: o1.
 Reasoning capabilities lead to major improvements across all tasks, culminating in the recent [refutal of Erdos conjecture about the unit distance problem](https://openai.com/fr-FR/index/model-disproves-discrete-geometry-conjecture/).
+Who knows how far this technology got when you are reading those lines?

-These models are capable of planning and adaptation to novel situations, which is exactly what we need.
+Anyhow, these recent models are capable of planning and adaptation to novel situations, which is exactly what we need.

 #### Cost estimate